pinf/test-programs-js/README.md

 NOTE: This projects initially targets a UNIX toolchain.
 Windows support is planned.

 This project contains example JavaScript programs conforming to and building on the [CommonJS](http://commonjs.org/) standards.
-The programs are made up of of Packages loaded via the [PINF JavaScript Loader](https://github.com/pinf/loader-js) from the [PINF JavaScript Test Packages](https://github.com/pinf/test-package-js) project and other places around the Internet.
+The programs are made up of Packages loaded via the [PINF JavaScript Loader](https://github.com/pinf/loader-js) from the [PINF JavaScript Test Packages](https://github.com/pinf/test-package-js) project and other places around the Internet.